katemekechuk/katemekechuk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey!
 My name is Kate Mekechuk, and I am a current MSc student in the Mathematics Department at the University of Toronto.
-I'm currently researching self-similar naked singularities with Yakov Shlapentokh-Rothman, and I'm on the job market looking for positions starting August 2026.
+I'm currently researching self-similar naked singularities with Yakov Shlapentokh-Rothman.

+I'm on the job market looking for positions starting in August 2026.
+You can reach me via email me at kategmekechuk (at) gmail (dot) com or kate (dot) mekechuk (at) mail (dot) utoronto (dot) ca.